Classification of the FRW universe with a cosmological constant and a perfect fluid of the equation of state $p = w\rho$: Classification of the FRW universe

-{\bf Case A.1.3) $-1 < w < - \frac{1}{3}$}: In this case, we find that the potential is that given by Fig. \ref{figa}, and \bq \lb{2.13} \ddot{a} = - \frac{dV(a)}{da} = \frac{1}{3}\Lambda a + \left(3|w| - 1\right){\cal{C}} a^{3|w| - 2} \ge 0, \eq where the equality holds only at $a = 0$ for $w = -2/3$.
+{\bf Case A.1.3) $-1 < w < - \frac{1}{3}$}: In this case, the potential is represented by the upper line in Fig. \ref{fig1}, and \bq \lb{2.13} \ddot{a} = - \frac{dV(a)}{da} = \frac{1}{3}\Lambda a + \left(3|w| - 1\right){\cal{C}} a^{3|w| - 2} \ge 0, \eq where the equality holds only at $a = 0$ for $w \not= -2/3$.
 Thus, in this case the universe is always accelerating.
 Note that in the present case $a = 0$ still represents a big bang singularity, as can be seen from Eq.(\ref{2.6}).
-It is also interesting to note that at $a = 0$ we have $\dot{a} = \ddot{a} = 0$, except for $w = -2/3$.
+It is also interesting to note that at $a = 0$, we have $\dot{a} = \ddot{a} = 0$, except for $w = -2/3$.
 Thus, when $w \not= -2/3$ the point $a = 0$ is a stationary point.
-However, it is not stable, and any perturbations will make the universe to expand.
-When $w = -2/3$ we have $\dot{a}(a=0) = 0$ and $\ddot{a}(a=0) = \left(3|w| - 1\right){\cal{C}} > 0$.
-Therefore, in the latter case $a = 0$ is not stationary, and the positive force will lead the universe automatically to expand.
+However, it is not stable, and any perturbation will cause the universe to expand.
+When $w = -2/3$, we have $\dot{a}(a=0) = 0$ and $\ddot{a}(a=0) = \left(3|w| - 1\right){\cal{C}} > 0$.
+Therefore, $a = 0$ is not stationary in the latter case, and the positive force causes the universe to expand automatically.